t3ta/memory-bank-mcp-server/README.md

 - **--file, -f**: Read content from file (for write commands)
 - **--format**: Output format for read-core-files ('json' or 'pretty', default: 'pretty')

+## What's New in 2.1.0

+### Complete Migration to JSON

+Memory Bank 2.1.0 completes the migration to JSON-based documents:

+- **Markdown support has been completely removed**
+- All documents must use JSON format
+- Improved validation and structure through JSON schemas
+- Better programmatic access and data consistency

+### Migration Tools

+To help users transition from Markdown to JSON:

+- The `migrate` command converts existing Markdown files to JSON
+- Automatic backup of original files before conversion
+- Schema validation ensures proper format

 ## What's New in 2.0

 ### JSON-based Document Structure